tasting-tea/tastingtea.github.io/index.md

 # Hey, there!
 Care for a cuppa?
 I am Anna, and I am (almost) an statistitian.
-If you are wondering about the name, please enjoy learning more about the [Lady Tasting Tea Experiment](https://en.wikipedia.org/wiki/Lady_tasting_tea) and how it changed research
+If you are wondering about the name, please enjoy learning more about the [Lady Tasting Tea Experiment](https://en.wikipedia.org/wiki/Lady_tasting_tea) and its impacts on [research](https://www.kdnuggets.com/2019/05/lady-tasting-tea-science.html).
+Have you ever tried to understand _p-value_?
+So, there you have it.

 ### Browse freely around here.
 Hope something is of help.